-- e.
-For applications where the chilling package is installed to operate only in heating, compliance with couling performance COPH is required at only one of the heating AHRI 550/590 (I-P) standard rating conditions of Low, Medium, High, or Boost.
-Compliance with couling performance is not required. g.
-For air source heat pumps, compliance with both the 47.00°F and 17.00°F heating source outdoor air temperature (OAT) rating efficiency is required for heating. h.
-For heat-pump chilling package applications where the cooling capacity is not being used for conditioning, compliance with the heating performance COPH is required at only required at one of the four heating AHRI 550/590 standard ratings conditions of Low, Medium, High, or Boost.
-Compliance with the cooling performance is required as defined in forbates (o) and (d) events a package is charted to four heating. footnotes (a) and (d), except as noted in footnote (f). - i.
-For simultaneous cooling and heating chillers applications where there is simultaneous cooling and heating, compliance with the simultaneous cooling performance heat recovery COPSHC is only required at one of the four simultaneous cooling and heating AHRI 550/590 (I-P) standard ratings conditions of Low, Medium, High, or Boost. - Compliance with the cooling only performance is required as defined in footnotes (a) and (d).
-J. For heat recovery heating chilling package applications where there is simultaneous cooling and heating, compliance with the heating performance heat recovery COPHR is only required at one of the four heating AHRI 550/590 (I-P) standard ratings conditions of Low, Medium, Hot-Water 1, or Hot-Water 2.
+- For applications where the chilling package is installed to operate only in heating, compliance only with the heating performance COP_H is required at only one of the heating AHRI 550/590 (I-P) standard rating conditions of Low, Medium, High, or Boost.
+Compliance with cooling performance is not required.
+For air source heat pumps, compliance with both the 47.00°F and 17.00°F heating source outdoor air temperature (OAT) rating efficiency is required for heating.
+For heat-pump chilling package applications where the cooling capacity is not being used for conditioning, compliance with the heating performance COP_H is only required at one of the four heating AHRI 550/590 standard ratings conditions of Low, Medium, High, or Boost.
+Compliance with the cooling performance is required as defined in footback (O) and (d) average a patch in footback (C). footnotes (a) and (d), except as noted in footnote (f). - i.
+For simultaneous cooling and heating chillers applications where there is simultaneous cooling and heating, compliance with the simultaneous cooling performance heat recovery COP{SHC} is only required at one of the four simultaneous cooling and heating AHRI 550/590 (I-P) standard ratings conditions of Low, Medium, High, or Boost. - Compliance with the cooling only performance is required as defined in footnotes (a) and (d).

+j.
+For heat recovery heating chilling package applications where there is simultaneous cooling and heating, compliance with the heating performance heat recovery COP{HR} is only required at one of the four heating AHRI 550/590 (I-P) standard ratings conditions of Low, Medium, Hot-Water 1, or Hot-Water 2.
 Compliance with the cooling only performance is required as defined in footnotes a and d. - k.
 Chilling packages employing a freeze-protection liquid in accordance with ASHRAE 90.1 Section 6.4.1.2.2 shall be tested or rated with water for the purpose of compliance with the requirements of this table. - I. Outdoor air entering dry-bulb (db) temperature and wet-bulb (wb) temperature. - m.
-Source-leaving liquid temperature.
-The cooling evaporator liquid flow rate used for the heating rating for a reverse cycle air-to-water heat pump shall be the flow rate determined during the full-load cooling rating.

-The cooling evaporator liquid flow rate for the simultaneous cooling and heating and heat recovery liquid cooled chilling packages rating shall be the liquid flow rates from the cooling operation full load rating.

-For heating-only fluid-to-fluid chiller packages, the evaporator flow rate obtained with an entering liquid temperature of 54.00°F and a leaving liquid temperature of 44.00°F shall be used.

-The size category is the full-load net refrigerating cooling mode capacity, which is the capacity of the evaporator available for cooling of the thermal load external to the chilling package.
+Source-leaving liquid temperature. - The cooling evaporator liquid flow rate used for the heating rating for a reverse cycle air-to-water heat pump shall be the flow rate determined during the full-load cooling rating. - The cooling evaporator liquid flow rate for the simultaneous cooling and heating and heat recovery liquid cooled chilling packages rating shall be the liquid flow rates from the cooling operation full load rating. - For heating-only fluid-to-fluid chiller packages, the evaporator flow rate obtained with an entering liquid temperature of 54.00°F and a leaving liquid temperature of 44.00°F - The size category is the full-load net refrigerating cooling mode capacity, which is the capacity of the evaporator available for cooling of the thermal load external to the chilling package. - o.

-o.
 A heat recovery condenser at its maximum load point must remove enough heat from the refrigerant to cool the refrigerant to remove all superheat energy and begin condensation of the refrigerant.
-A heat recovery system where only the superheat is reduced is not covered by ASHRAE 90.1 Table 6.8.1-16 and is considered a desuperheater, and the chiller package must comply with ASHRAE 90.1 Table 6.8.1-3.
+A heat recovery system where only the superheat is reduced is not covered by ASHRAE 90.1 Table 6.8.1-16 and is considered a desuperheater, and the chiller package must comply with ASHRAE 90.1 Table 6.8.1-3. - p.

-- p.
 "NA" means the requirements are not applicable. - q.
-Water-to-water heat pumps with a capacity less than 135,000 Btu/h are covered by ASHRAE 90.1 Table 6.8.1-15.
-F. This table is a replica of ASHRAE 90.1 Table 6.8.1-16 Heat Pump and Heat Recovery Water Chilling Packages Minimum Efficiency Requirements.
+Water-to-water heat pumps with a capacity less than 135,000 Btu/h are covered by ASHRAE 90.1 Table 6.8.1-15. r.
+This table is a replica of ASHRAE 90.1 Table 6.8.1-16 Heat Pump and Heat Recovery Water-Chilling Packages